Which Factors Affects A Child’s Intelligence During Pregnancy?

-Intelligence is the usual cognitive capacity to solve problems and comprises many mental abilities like perceiving relationships, reasoning, analogies, arithmetic, and the fastest learning.
-It is a power to obtain and apply knowledge and talents.
+Intelligence is the usual cognitive capacity to solve problems and comprises many mental abilities, such as perceiving relationships, reasoning, analogies, arithmetic, and fast learning.
+It is the power to obtain and apply knowledge and talents.

-Many elements can affect the intelligence of the child.
-But genetics plays an effective role in deciding a child’s brilliance.
+Many elements can affect a child’s intelligence, but genetics plays an effective role in determining a child’s brilliance.
 Prenatal and early Postnatal factors influence the development of the child’s intelligence.

-The fetus and newborns can be aware of many types of exogenous influences that are possibly harmful to the brain during the time that brain development is most rapid.
+The fetus and newborns can be prone to many types of exogenous influences that are possibly harmful to the brain during the time of its development.
 The exogenous influence involves Maternal factors, Environmental toxins, Infections, Trauma, etc.

 The major categories include the Introduction of neurotoxins into the body, withholding of vital nutrition, Disruptions of the mechanism of oxygen and carbon dioxide exchange, and Genetics.